drei558/drei558.github.io/_posts/2024-06-18-DAM-Report-Templates-Save-Time.md

 It can be challenging to figure out how to present and communicate your work.
 I made a template to help you!
 It's perfect for professionals in corporate, museums, archives, libraries, and not-for-profits wanting to assess, evaluate, and communicate findings about your digital asset management work.

 For $10, you get an editable report template, a FAQ with answers to top questions for your organization's leaders, and two comprehensive data assessment methods.
-Grab a copy for yourself on (my ko-fi)[https://ko-fi.com/s/42785ce4d1].
+Grab a copy for yourself on [my ko-fi](https://ko-fi.com/s/42785ce4d1).